 Skip to content

-Teams often say they need “async AI,” but that phrase hides two very different problems:
+Teams often say they need “async AI,” but that phrase hides two very different OpenAI workload shapes:

 • many independent jobs that can wait, or